jcalixte/rnrps/article/article.md

 For more details, I recommend this excellent [PouchDb documentation](https://pouchdb.com/guides/replication.html#setting-up-sync)

-If we have a look at the whole code, this what we should see:
+If we have a look at the whole code, this is what we should see:

 ```TypeScript
 // Repository/index.ts